jsakamoto/Toolbelt.Blazor.SplitContainer/README.md

 ### Change the size of the splitter bar

-The size of the splitter bar is defined by the CSS custom property named `--splitter-bar-size` scoped in the `split-container` CSS class.
+The size of the splitter bar is defined by the CSS custom property named `--splitter-bar-size` scoped in the `split-container` CSS class (The default value is '4px').
 So you can change the size of the splitter bar by overriding that CSS custom property value like the following example.

 ```css
 ::deep .split-container {